-We’re starting with Wordpress as we feel they are the best option for the needs of most bloggers.
+We’re starting with WordPress as we feel they are the best option for the needs of most bloggers.
 They are the choice of the majority of professional bloggers, and of websites in general.
-Nearly a quarter of all websites on the internet use Wordpress.
-There’s a reason for this: they are the best, most customisable blogging platform, and they offer the most flexibility for almost all blogging-related needs.
+More than a quarter of all websites on the internet use WordPress.
+There’s a reason for this: they are the best, most customizable blogging platform, and they offer the most flexibility for almost all blogging-related needs.

-There are over 10,000 different Wordpress themes out there, and choosing one can be difficult.
-Wordpress themselves offer some pretty good ones for free, but these tend to be used a lot.
-If you’re serious about blogging, you should buy a theme that less people will be using.
-Most of these will cost between USD $20-$80 (a one-time fee), and are customisable and should be pretty easy to implement.
+There are over 10,000 different WordPress themes out there, and choosing one can be difficult.
+WordPress offers some pretty good ones for free, but these tend to be used a lot.
+If you’re serious about blogging, you should buy a theme that fewer people will be using.
+Most of these will cost between USD $20-$80 (a one-time fee) and are customizable.
+Some themes even come with support.
 Theme Forest is a good place to browse these.

-There are themes for just about any type of blog (or really almost any website for that matter), but even if you have a designer making you a custom theme, what really sets Wordpress apart are the plugins.
-There are so many themes because Wordpress is open source, and for the same reason, developers have been able to make thousands of plugins to accomplish just about any task needed.
-There are a few plugins that almost all bloggers will want to use for things like keeping spam out of comments, and helping you optimise your posts so search engines show them to the people you want to read them.
+There are themes for just about any type of blog (or really almost any website for that matter), but even if you have a designer making you a custom theme, what really sets WordPress apart are the plugins.
+There are so many themes because WordPress is open source, and for the same reason, developers have been able to make thousands of plugins to accomplish just about any task needed.
+There are a few plugins that almost all bloggers will want to use for things like keeping spam out of comments and helping you optimize your posts to show up at the top of Google search results.
 They are also quite useful if you have a small need, like multiple authors on the same post (there’s a plugin for that).

-Squarespace are a pretty good choice all around for a lot of types of blogs.
+Squarespace is a pretty good choice all around for many types of blogs.
 The biggest selling point is inline editing, allowing you to make changes to the actual page instead of switching back and forth between a dashboard or editor.
 This is nice if you spot a typo in something you’ve already published, but it does only take a few more seconds to do this on other platforms.
 For some people though, this feature is a godsend.
 If you are terrified of a blog dashboard even if it’s not asking you to write code, Squarespace might be for you.
-It can also help to visualise a completed post as you write, which is helpful for some.

 The truth is, all of these are pretty good choices.
 Long gone are the days when you needed a designer and a programmer to create a site that didn’t look like a teenager made it in 1998.
 It’s pretty easy at this point for just about anyone to make an attractive, functional website, and much of that is due to the fierce competition between these and other blogging platforms.
-We still prefer Wordpress as it’s basically the industry standard and the plugins are fantastic, but there are other options out there that are nearly as good and that some will find better.
+We still prefer WordPress as it’s basically the industry standard and the plugins are fantastic, but there are other options out there that are nearly as good and that some will find better based on their needs.
+Of course, there are always new platforms coming out, so it pays to see which of these may suit your needs best.
 There are also a few niche areas where some bloggers will find their sweet spot.
 At the end of the day, the platform matters much less than the content, so don’t sweat it too much.
 Get set up and start writing!

 Writing a blog is all well and good, but if you’re not going to share it, people aren’t going to read it.
 Social media is the most powerful tool for getting your work out there, but it can be hard to stay on top of so many different accounts.
-Our product, missinglettr, automatically generates Tweets and other social content based on intelligent natural language processing of your blog post.
-All you have to do is approve the Tweets, and missinglettr will promote them for you.
-It’s free to get started, why not try missinglettr on your blog?
+Missinglettr, automatically generates Tweets and other social content based on intelligent natural language processing of your blog post.
+All you have to do is approve the Tweets, and Missinglettr will promote them for you.
+It’s free to get started!